aspose-medical/Aspose.Medical-Products/medical/en/net/dicom-to-json/_index.md

 title: .NET API to convert DICOM to JSON - Aspose.Medical
 weight: 4000

-description: Information about Aspose Medical .NET API to convert DICOM to JSON
+description: Information about Aspose.Medical for .NET API to convert DICOM to JSON
 ---

 {{< blocks/products/pf/main-wrap-class >}}